turingschool/curriculum/source/topics/models/facade_pattern.markdown

   end
 ```

-Then modify the view template to use `@dashboard.total_article_word_count` and `@dashboard.total_comment_word_count`.
+Then modify the view template to use `@dashboard.total_article_word_count` and `@dashboard.total_comment_word_count` instead of the former instance variables.

 #### And Your Point Is?

-One surface win is that we've eliminated an instance variable.
+One surface win is that we have one fewer instance variable.

-The real win is we've encapsulated the concept of word counts.
+The *real* win is encapsulating the concept of word counts.
 Now our controller doesn't care where the `Dashboard` gets the counts from.
-Our current implementation is to calculate them on the fly, but there's no reason it couldn't fetch that from Redis or somewhere else.
+Our current implementation is to calculate them on the fly, but there's no reason it couldn't fetch that from the database, Redis, or elsewhere.
 We can make that decision later when the performance really matters.

 And by getting the responsibility out of the controller we can, more cleanly, test the functionality in our unit tests.